aaron-grau/curic/full-stack-project/resources/security/facebook-login.md

 ## OmniAuth and Facebook Login

-**TODO: INTRO OMNIAUTH AND HOW DEVISE HANDLES IT**

-We're going to set up Facebook login as an example.
+We're going to set up Facebook login as an example of Omniauth.
 The basic structure will very similar for any OmniAuth provider.

 You can check out the [OmniAuth docs][omniauth-docs] or Devise's own [OmniAuth overview][devise-omniauth] with Facebook example.
 Devise's page also has an example with Google and OAuth2 (another authentication strategy).